What does Brexit Mean for your Air Passenger Rights?

 Passengers would still be entitled to claim financial compensation for delays, cancellations or denied boarding, but might receive considerably less than the €600 travellers can usually claim as a maximum compensation amount.

 Alternatively, the UK could choose not to adopt any future amendments the EU makes to EC 261.

 Over time this could lead to a weaker protection in the UK, as future consumer-friendly interpretations from the European Courts of Justice would not be binding for UK courts anymore.

 3. If the UK government repeals EC 261

-In a No-deal scenario, UK passengers would immediately lose their protection under EC 261 on 29th March 2019.
-This specific law would be revoked along with many others across the UK.
+This specific law could be revoked along with many others across the UK.

-Passengers departing on flights from the UK to the EU, or any other country in the world, would not have the right to claim compensation for fights that results in a delay, cancellation or if they were denied boarding.
+That would mean passengers departing on flights from the UK to the EU, or any other country in the world, would not have the right to claim compensation for flights that result in a delay, cancellation or if they were denied boarding.
 Unless of course the airline they’re flying with is still part of the EU.

 Passengers will be in a position of vulnerability against the airlines and will have no rights to claim when they experience disruptions.